HatmanStack/pixel-prompt-lambda/pixel-prompt-google/README.md

  pip install -r requirements.txt --target .
  ```
 Then zip all the files in the directory and upload to your Lambda function with the correct version of python.
 Include these in the environment variables of your lambda.
-Create two functions to account for size cap of individual lambda functions.

    ```shell
   AWS_ID=<ID>